GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

 Our results demonstrate that TOI-5205b is rather metal-rich in its bulk and is not fully mixed.
 The planetary metallicity is $Z_{\mathrm{planet}} = 0.17 \pm 0.07$ ($\sim 17\%$), which is intriguing because the host star is an M dwarf that is less massive than the Sun ($M_\star=0.394\pm0.011~\mathrm{M_\odot}$) and the low-mass of the star should be associated with a less massive protoplanetary disk and less available solids \citep[e.g.,][]{laughlin_core_2004}.
 While formation and evolution models clearly demonstrate that the atmosphere could be enriched due to heavy element accretion \citep{2009ApJ...696.1348M,2019MNRAS.487.4510S,2020A&A...633A..33S,2024ApJ...967....7M}, our measured low atmospheric metallicity requires either little pollution or for most of it to have settled.
 In addition, primordial composition gradients are expected to become (at least partially) eroded, polluting the envelope from below \citep{2018A&A...610L..14V,2020A&A...638A.121M,2024arXiv240709341K}.
 Our inferred bulk metallicity being inconsistent with a fully mixed planet could hint that there was no significant enrichment with material from the deep interior.
 This would require the planet to form very cold or mixing to be inhibited.

-While the apparent discrepancy between the atmospheric and bulk metallicity appears surprising, we note that the region where the atmospheric metallicity is measured is only at very low pressures and, therefore, unlikely to represent the bulk or even the full atmospheric metallicity.
+Although the apparent discrepancy between the atmospheric and bulk metallicity appears surprising, we note that the region where the atmospheric metallicity is measured is only at very low pressures and therefore unlikely to represent the bulk or even the full atmospheric metallicity.
+We also emphasize that the transmission spectrum of TOI-5205b has significant stellar contamination (see a more detailed discussion in \S\ref{sec:limitations}), which may contribute to the apparent low metallicity and high super-solar C/O ratio due to a non-detection of water.
 Future measurements of the atmospheric metallicities of giant planets around low-mass stars, including from this survey, will provide a more statistical view of the metallicities and heavy element distributions of this enigmatic population \citep{kanodia_searching_2024}.